Pipe-Runner/pathogen/README.md

 ## Team Name: _Redux_

+## Description
+Mechanism for prescribing drug in hospitals and its or its substitute availability in the medical shops of the area/ city

 The app provides substitutes to the medicines, while showing the availability of these medicines in the nearby chemists.
-It can really help us find cheap drug alternatives  while saving our time for checking too many chemists in case.
+It can really help us find cheap drug alternatives  while saving our time for checking too many chemists in case by showing the most nearest ones with availablity of drug.

 #### Features of our project:
 * Search medicines by either their name or substitute(generic).